ekilawasim-coder/aienablementPOC/createLLD.md

 - Actual screen PNG (attach image)
 - File path of the existing screen (use full repository path)
 - Constraints from HLD (if relevant)
+- Related steps / logic from sequence diagram

 ### **Java:**
 TBC

 **VERIFICATION CHECKLIST:**

-- [ ] Section numbers match Sample LLD exactly
+- [ ] Section headings and numbers match the Sample LLD exactly (https://dev.azure.com/ekilawasim/GenAI%20POC/_wiki/wikis/GenAI-POC.wiki/2/Sample-LLD)
+- [ ] No sections skipped or renumbered
+- [ ] All Sample LLD sections present (Sections 4–9 etc.)
-- [ ] Platform implementation is in Section 4 (not a new section)
+- [ ] Platform implementation is inside Section 4 "Solution Technical Implementation" as a subsection (do NOT add a new top-level section)

+### Flutter (condensed — critical)
+- [ ] Extract feature images from Figma using credentials referenced in "FigmaConnection"
+- [ ] Identify screens: width = 375 and Type = "Frame" or "Instance" (plus visual verification)
+- [ ] Download PNGs and attach to the LLD
+- [ ] Map each screen to feature description + sequence diagram; mark non-matching screens "Clarification Required"
+- [ ] Order screens in workflow sequence; use sub-numbering for variants (e.g., 5a, 5b)
+- [ ] For every screen include:
+  - Screen number & title, PNG
+  - Repo path(s) (new or modify) — full repository paths
+  - Classification: Reuse / Modify / New
+  - Short notes: UI components, Business logic, API integrations, Navigation, Error handling, SDKs / HLD constraints

+### Other platforms
-- [ ] No sections are skipped or renumbered
+- [ ] Java: TBC — document placeholder or expected deliverables if details pending
+- [ ] If multiple platforms, each gets a Section 4 subsection with the above checks

+### Attachments & traceability
-- [ ] All sections from Sample LLD are present (even if adapted for platform)
+- [ ] All images attached and accessible from the LLD
+- [ ] Full repository paths used for code changes
+- [ ] Clarification items listed separately with owner and required info
+- [ ] Simple traceability: screen → sequence diagram step → code file

 ---